Last Updated on: 6th October 2023, 11:37 am

 Tortoise species that regularly eat fruits in the wild include:

-The diet of red-footed and yellow-footed tortoises consists of up to 50% fruit.
+The diet of red-footed and yellow-footed tortoises comprises up to 50% fruit.

-Also, these tortoises can consume fruit in moderation:
+Also, these tortoise species can have fruit in moderation:

 - Indian Star Tortoise (Geochelone elegans).